Bicycling Magazine has Gran Fondo Las Vegas on its “bucket list” of Gran Fondos!

 Please read our registration and cancellation policies.

-Entry includes chip timing with overall and age category results posted to the web; fully stocked checkpoints along the route with water and a great selection of food and snacks including Hammer Nutrition Products; roving SAG support; entry into Red Rock National Conservation Area; Gran Fondo Las Vegas finisher medal (guaranteed for those who sign up at least 30 days in advance); discount during event weekend at our sponsor shop, Las Vegas Cyclery; post-ride lunch and refreshments; per rider donation to Challenged Athletes Foundation.
+Entry includes chip timing with overall and age category results posted to the web; fully stocked checkpoints along the route with water and a great selection of food and snacks; roving SAG support; entry into Red Rock National Conservation Area and Humbolt-Toiyabe National Forest; Gran Fondo Las Vegas finisher award (guaranteed for those who sign up at least 30 days in advance); discount during event weekend at our sponsor shop, Las Vegas Cyclery; post-ride snacks and refreshments; per rider donation to Challenged Athletes Foundation.

-Element Las Vegas, 10555 Discovery Drive in Las Vegas , 702-589-2013.
-Our group rate for 2014 is $109 per night.
-We’re working on 2015 rates now and will post soon.
+Element Las Vegas, 10555 Discovery Drive in Las Vegas .
+Our group rate for 2018 is $TBD per night.
 The Element Hotel has fantastic rooms which are like a home away from home.
 Each room has a modern kitchenette with dinnerware and utensils, a full-sized refrigerator/freezer, coffee maker, microwave, and stovetop burners.
 There’s a 32″ high-def flat screen tv and dvd player.
 Free internet access.
 The beds are super comfortable and the bathroom is huge.
 Your stay includes a delicious breakfast with lots of choices including egg sandwiches, granola, yogurt, smoothies and more.
 It’s way nicer, cleaner and more relaxing than a room on the Strip; and right across the parking lot from the start/finish line!

 Start / Finish Location: